 Module 9: National Security

-- “National security” is one of the most common justifications offered by states for limiting freedom of expression by journalists, bloggers, and media organs.
+- “National security” is a common justification offered by states for limiting freedom of expression.
 However, it has the potential to be relied upon to quell dissent and cover up state abuses.

 - National security legislation can have wide‑reaching implications for media freedom and can be used to avoid constitutional checks and balances.